-She brought the thought impressions she'd recorded back into awareness, examined them closely.
+She brought the thought impressions she'd -recorded back into awareness, examined them closely.

 They were brief but strong and vivid.
 She began to distinguish details she hadn't consciously noted in the instant of sensing them.
 This psi was human, must be; and yet the flavor of the thought forms suggested almost an alien species.
-They were heavy with more companions.
-His own kind, whatever it was.
+They were heavy with arrogance as if the psi himself felt he was different from and superior to human beings.
+The thrust of hard power carrying the impressions had been as startling to her as the sudden angry roar of an animal nearby.
+She recalled feeling that a curse was being pronounced on her.